 She has been featured in print and credited in Woman’s World Magazine, Country Sampler Magazine’s Fall + Holiday Issues, and Flea Market Home & Living.
 See the full features.

 Kim lives with her husband Chris, a cybersecurity guru tech nerd, and their two dogs, Koda & Kali, in coastal Los Angeles.
-When she is not working she is waiting anxiously for her Amazon boxes to arrive, or endlessly scrolling for a true crime show to binge.
+When she is not working she is waiting anxiously for her Mercari & Poshmark boxes to arrive, or endlessly scrolling for a paranormal or true crime show to binge.

 Kim holds a degree in floral design and is a licensed cosmetologist.
-She is also a Park Lane jewelry rep that dabbles in photography and graphic design.
+She also dabbles in photography and does her own graphic design.